Why this comparison matters on Long Island

 Pressure to sign at the first meeting.
 A six-figure decision deserves time.

 For most Long Island homes, we have found local installers — with proven town and utility familiarity — produce cleaner outcomes than national installers.
-The planning review does not eliminate national installer quotes from the conversation; it reads them on the same terms as local installer quotes and tells you straight whether the numbers hold up.
+As a local installer, we will not tell you to ignore a national installer quote; if you bring one, we will read it on the same terms as our own and tell you straight whether the numbers hold up.
 Incentives change and eligibility varies — confirm details with the program administrator and a qualified tax professional.

 Helpful official resources